tianyimasf/mydiary/README.md

 A macOS app to sketch an app prototype you want to build, or a personal blog where you can write private journals and publish articles, poetry and skits with asthetic customization.

 The point is, you control your valuable data.
+Because everything is local unless you want to publish them.

 ---